eggsyntax/reconstructorepl/README.md

 An in-progress experiment in making it trivial to move a complete, minimal tree of interdependent expressions from the REPL to a source file.

-[NOTE: use v1, not v2 -- there appears to be a bug in `reconstructorepl.redef/defn'` that I haven't had a chance to track down yet. -egg, Feb 20, 2018]

 ## Quick start v1

 ```